ReavenH/ReavenH.github.io/index.md

 I actually experienced the so-called "Waterloo" debacle in Gaokao, but I still kept fighting.
 Though I was highlighted by many prizes during my high school life, I did not get a concret answer about what to endeavor in the lifelong journey.
 During my university life, I appreciate much about my classmates and teachers.
 Because I have met a lot of friends who are very nice, and more importantly, I have found what I really love, which is building intelligent mobile robots that can freely travel on the world (e.g. autonomous driving cars, and autonomous robots as the Boston Dynamics has introduced).
 I understand what I love will take a lot to finally achieve, so I will continue to push my boundaries till the day comes.

 (Sounds a little bit sentimental, but I am actually a firm person in reality, lol.
-I will back to academic style in the next sections~)
+I will back to academic style in the next sections~ **I am trying to conclude it in my Statement of Purpose that why I have become determined to learn CV/Robotics and my research experience**)

 -----

 # Technical Skills

-- **Language**：`TOEFL 102, GRE 330 (AW 4)`
+- **Language**：`TOEFL 105, GRE 330 (AW 4)` [[TOEFL Score Report](https://github.com/ReavenH/ReavenH/blob/main/ZhongmingHuang_TOEFL.pdf), [GRE Score Report](https://github.com/ReavenH/ReavenH/blob/main/ZhongmingHuang_GRE.pdf)]

-- **Programming**：Skilled in programming using C, Python, VHDL and Markdown; excelled in solving problems utilizing MATLAB, PyCharm, Jupyter Notebook, Visual Studio, Anaconda, Quartus, Keil; familiarized with Linux developing environment.
+- **Programming**：Skilled in programming using C, Python, VHDL and Markdown; excelled in solving problems utilizing Visual Studio, MATLAB, Anaconda, Quartus, Keil; familiarized with Linux developing environment, Tensorflow and Keras.

-- **Other Computer Skills**：Skilled in using MATLAB to calculate or draw diagrams, using Markdown to edit documents or generate diagrams, drawing illustrations using Visio, and editing TEX scripts using Overleaf.
+- **Other Computer Skills**：Skilled in building neural networks using Tensorflow and Keras, using MATLAB to calculate or draw diagrams, using Markdown to edit documents or generate diagrams, drawing illustrations using Visio, and editing TEX scripts using Overleaf.

 -----